 What Should a Comprehensive Estate Plan Include?

 A revocable living trust: In the typical situation, you will establish the trust as Grantor and be the trustee and the beneficiary during your lifetime.
-If you ever become incapacitated, your designated successor trustee will step into manage the trust assets for your benefit.
+Your assets will be placed into a trust, also called “inter vivos.”
+If you ever become incapacitated, a designated individual, called a “successor trustee” will step in to manage the trust assets for your benefit.
 The document can be customized so that the determination of incapacity can be made by doctors, a group of loved ones, or a combination of both.
+A living trust will avoid probate, which typically means a quicker distribution of inheritances, and will often save money in the long run.
+A living trust is also never made public, even after your passing.

 Powers of Attorney: Be they medical or financial (you should have both in place), powers of attorney give your agent the authority to pay bills, make financial decisions, manage investments, file tax returns, mortgage and sell real estate, and address other financial matters that are described in the document.
 Powers of Attorney come in two forms: “durable” and “springing.”
 A durable power of attorney goes into effect as soon as it is signed, while a springing power of attorney only goes into effect after you have been determined to be mentally incapacitated.
 Keep in mind that medical powers of attorney can also be called healthcare proxy or advance directive.